neuronstar/neuronstar.github.io/content/projects/conditional-probability-estimation.md

 Conditional probability estimation is one of the most fundamental problems in statistics.

 - Conditional probability estimation is frequently used in solving both real life and academic problems.
 One is likely to encounter this problem at some point of their life.
+- If you are inferring, you are probably using conditional probabilities.
+It is a perspective.
 - There are many models and methods to estimate the conditional probability.
 We can learn about and from these models and methods.
 - We need a universal model to solve this problem for productivity.
 A universal model for this task will save us a lot of time and energy.
 - Many machine learning methods are based on conditional probabilities.